mvensky/BotoHead/README.md

 * In the meantime, you might consider setting an expiration policy that gets rid of the older-ancient objects that no longer need be kept, then rerunning the program to set all the level-two folders to your satisfaction.

+* This is version 6 of the lifecycleModule.
+For this version we have added the ability to specify specific folders within a single bucket or all buckets.
+Note, there is no need for the folder to exist in order for you to apply the rule.
+You must however place a '/' at the end of the folder name otherwise the program will exit an Error, explanation and code 9.

 #### Testing

 The program uses argparse to provide it’s interface, unfortunately this means that the nose test harness will not work.
 Hence the program has been refactored into a module that can be driven by a test program.